dekoza/mtgpl/docs/_sources/FEM.rst.txt

    At the beginning of your upkeep, put a -2/-2 counter on Ebon Praetor.

    Sacrifice a creature: Remove a -2/-2 counter from Ebon Praetor.
 If the sacrificed creature was a Thrull, put a +1/+0 counter on Ebon Praetor.
-Activate this ability only during your upkeep and only once each turn.
+Activate only during your upkeep and only once each turn.

 :mtgtip:`Hymn to Tourach<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/b/eb9273ea-9a41-42e3-8c9c-0d50b127a818.jpg?1587910900|https://scryfall.com/card/fem/38a/hymn-to-tourach?utm_source=api>`